Øvrebø Municipality

-History
+General information

-The parish of Øvrebø was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-It existed as a municipality until 1865, when it was dissolved and split into two: the southeastern part of the municipality (population: 1,103) became the new municipality of Vennesla and the remainder of the municipality became Øvrebø og Hægeland (population: 1,829).
-On 1 July 1896 the municipality of Øvrebø was re-created when the municipality of Øvrebø og Hægeland was divided into two separate municipalities: Øvrebø (population: 888) and Hægeland (population: 843).
+The large parish of Øvrebø was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+It existed as a municipality until 1 January 1861, when it was dissolved and split into two separate municipalities: the southeastern district (population: 1,103) became the new Vennesla Municipality and the rest of the old municipality (population: 1,829) became the new Øvrebø og Hægeland Municipality.

+The municipality of Øvrebø was re-established on 1 July 1896 when the old Øvrebø og Hægeland Municipality was divided to create two new municipalities: the southern district (population: 888) became the new Øvrebø Municipality and the northern district (population: 843) became the new Hægeland Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Eikeland area (population: 39) of Øvrebø was transferred to neighboring Songdalen municipality, while the rest of Øvrebø (population: 925) was merged with Hægeland and Vennesla to form a new, larger municipality of Vennesla.
+On 1 January 1964, the Eikeland area (population: 39) of Øvrebø Municipality was transferred to the newly-created Songdalen Municipality to the southwest.
+On the same date, Øvrebø Municipality was dissolved and its remaining land was merged with the following areas to form a larger Vennesla Municipality: